jgraichen/gurke/README.md

 Use the after `:system` hook to shutdown resources.

+Remember to restart background server when changing hooks, configuration or removing/redefining steps as otherwise the changes won't be picked up or steps won't change or are ambiguous now.

 ## TODO

 * Import (step definition) modules based on tags (rspec: `config.include MyCLISteps, cli: true`)